 - From the list of results, click on all the different categories Troubleshooting.

-- Once you finally find yourself inside the Troubleshooting tab, go under System and Security and click on Fix problems with Windows Updates.
+- Go under System and Security and click on Fix problems with Windows Updates.

 - After you get to the first Windows Update Troubleshooter prompt, click Next and wait for the initial scan to finish.